luddites-me/docker-tools/docs/protect-client.md

 The `protect-client` directory contains a `docker-compose` stack to enable docker-based testing and debugging for the [Protect client](https://github.com/ns8inc/ns8-protect-client).

-If you want to run the protect API *and* client in the stack, first [setup the `protect-api` stack](./protect-api.md).

 ## Setup

 Before running any of this you need [the basic setup](./overview.md#setup).

 This container will run both the middleware and the webpack dev server for the client.
-The endpoint for the `protect-api` is set in the `.env` file at `$NS8_SRC/ns8-protect-client/middleware/.env`, *just like when you're running it locally, outside of docker*.

-If you run just `docker-compose`, only the client service is started.
-To compose with `protect-api` and `template-service`, use `compose-all.sh`.
+If `PROTECT_API_URL` is defined (as it is automatically when composing with `protect-api`), the [`start-client` script](../protect-client/build-context/start-client.sh) will set `V2_API_BASE` appropriately before starting the middleware.

 ### Getting the source